PHOTONIC DEVICES LABORATORY

 Screen Shot 2017-11-13 at 6.01.32 PM

-An important effort is geared towards Cover image2providing solutions to technological problems.
-We recently demonstrated a new type of micro-fabrication method inside silicon, enabling truly 3D laser-written elements employing buried or “in-chip” functionalities, created without altering wafer surfaces.
+A significant effort is geared towards providing solutions to technological problems.
+We demonstrated a novel micro-fabrication method deep inside silicon wafers, enabling truly 3D laser-written elements enabling “in-chip” functionalities.
 This is similar to direct fabrication of 3D objects, commonly referred to as 3D printing, capturing the public imagination on a scale rapidly approaching that of consumer electronics revolutions of the last decades.
-Notably, until recently, there was no method for 3D fabrication deep inside Si.
-We developed such a method, which positions us with the capability to create in-chip optical elements and realise a rich set of 3D architectures.
-One example is the first truly 3D Silicon photonics elements, created directly inside Si wafers.
-A further exciting direction is the unique integration towards novel in-chip photonics and microfluidic devices.
+We also introduced the first 3D Si-photonics elements directly inside the wafer, without altering wafer surface (Tokel et al, Nature Photon., 2017).

 Onur Tokel